Kemp puts up more state funds for fighting crime

-“In April of this year, I asked Colonel Chris Wright and the Department of Public Safety to develop and execute a plan to tackle crime and reckless street racing across the metro Atlanta region,” Kemp said.
+“In April of this year, I asked Colonel Chris Wright and the Department of Public Safety (DPS) to develop and execute a plan to tackle crime and reckless street racing across the metro-Atlanta region,” Kemp said.

 “Colonel Wright made a request of additional funds – up to $2 million – for the department to bring additional personnel onto the Crime Suppression Unit in order to strengthen their ongoing efforts.
 I have agreed to Colonel Wright’s request.”